artsandmetaphysics/goodlifeodyssey/documents/the-odyssey.md

 10. The winds take Odysseus home and away again; Laestrygonians destroy most of the fleet; a year with Circe
 11. Odysseus talks to ghosts in the kingdom of the dead
 12. Return to Circe; the Sirens; Scylla and Charybdis; Helios' cattle; Calypso
+13. Athena greets Odysseus on Ithaca; Poseidon turns the Phaeacians to stone
+14. Disguised Odysseus talks to the loyal swineherd Eumaeus
+15. Telemachus returns home; Eumaeus tells his story
+16. Odysseus meets Telemachus; they plan their revenge on the suitors

 ## Justice, Morality, and the Gods